 - If you have Covid-19 symptoms, or fall into one of the vulnerable groups, please stay at home and do not visit the Garden.
 If you or anyone in your household has symptoms of coronavirus you must continue to self-isolate.

 - Plan ahead and check information on our website before you visit.
 Make sure you have pre-booked your time slot online.

 - When you are outside for leisure, exercise or work it is still important to practice physical distancing.
 We ask that all visitors help us by observing physical distancing guidelines.
 Please maintain a two metre distance from our staff and other visitors.

 - Please bring a face covering with you.
-Please bring a face covering with you.
-These are mandatory when visiting any indoor area within the Garden, including our Cafes.
+These are mandatory when visiting any enclosed area within the Garden, including the toilets.

 - Wash your hands for 20 seconds after using the facilities and use the hand sanitiser dispensers at every opportunity.

 - Please do not expect all facilities to be open immediately.
 Like many places, we have a phased approach to re-opening while we work to make them safe.

 - If you go somewhere and it looks busy, it is probably too busy and you'd be best to go somewhere else.
 It is crucial that we all maintain physical distancing to limit the spread of coronavirus.